CMU-IDS-2022/assignment-2-outliers/writeup.md

 ## Project Goals

 TODO: **A clear description of the goals of your project.** Describe the question that you are enabling a user to answer.
 The question should be compelling and the solution should be focused on helping users achieve their goals.
+The main goal of this dashboard is for the user to find out what was the progression ans nature of the COVID-19 Coronavirus.

 ## Design